Academic Chess: History

+Academic Chess was founded by Eric Hicks, a native of Hawthorne, California.
+He was ranked among the top 100 players for his age group.
+He graduated from the University of California, Berkeley with a degree in English.

 During his time at the college, he taught chess to young children, he was an instructor at The Berkeley School of Chess and gave particular attention inner-city youths who were most at-risk.
 After graduating from Berkeley, Hicks took a job writing software manuals but in his spare time he went back to teaching chess at the Las Palmas Elementary School in San Clemente.
 Other schools expressed interest in Hicks’ chess program and the Las Palmas Elementary School's teachers and administration recommended his instructional methods.
 Hicks taught other schools in the district.

 Hicks founded Academic Chess in 1994.
 It has taught over 500,000 students and was one of the first independent afterschool programs in California.
 It is in 200 California, Nevada and Utah schools during school hours and afterschool.
 The program operates a summer program, as well as "Friday Knight Tournaments".

 Academic Chess teaches children in elementary school the basics of chess by giving the pieces backstories to explain their movements, with rhyming and music devices.